 We systematically evaluated LCB across a diverse set of environments and tasks to demonstrate the efficacy of integrating a pretrained Large Language Model (LLM) with a domain-specific, pretrained low-level policy.
-Our primary objective was to elucidate the enhanced capabilities of the policy, specifically its advanced high-level language comprehension coupled with nuanced, domain-specific physical awareness.
-Through our experiment, we aim to answer the following questions:
+Our primary objective was to study the capabilities of the policy, specifically its high-level language understanding and low-level control.
+Through our experiments, we aim to answer the following questions:

-- Does LCB enable learning an bridge between the LLM and the policy more effective than pure language? - Can LCB leverage the pretrained capabilities of LLMs to solve long horizon tasks tasks by decomposing the high level goals into the step by step latent commands? - Can LCB outperforms other baseline methods that leverage the close-sourced state of the art LLM such as GPT-4V?
+- Does LCB enable learning a bridge between the LLM and the policy more effectively than pure language? - Can LCB leverage the pretrained capabilities of LLMs to solve long horizon tasks by decomposing the high level goals into the step by step latent commands? - Can LCB outperform other baseline methods that leverage close-sourced state of the art LLMs such as GPT-4V?

-To answer these questions, we study how LCB performs under various reasoning and long horizon settings in both the Language table and CALVIN benchmarks.
+To answer these questions, we study how LCB performs under various reasoning and long horizon settings in both the Language Table and CALVIN benchmarks.
 See Figure 3 for a visualization of the environments and example tasks.